Super-resolution Reconstruction of Single Image for Latent features: Related Work

-\textbf{GAN based methods:}GAN obtains Content Loss and Discrimination Loss through the Generator and Discriminator to make the generated image distribution as close as possible to the real image distribution.
-For example, Wang et al. \cite{DBLP:conf/eccv/WangYWGLDQL18} found that if the goal of Perception Loss is to minimize the error in pixel space rather than the error in feature space, the generated HR image tends to output excessively smooth results, thus missing enough High-Frequency details.
-They then proposed the SRGAN network, which uses activation features to improve Perceptual Loss, thus providing a stronger supervisory signal for luminance consistency and texture recovery.
-However, SRGAN has a limited ability to reconstruct Spectral–Spatial invariance, which may lead to Spectral–Spatial distortion in the generated HR image, especially when the image magnification factor is enormous.
-Therefore, Shi et al. \cite{DBLP:journals/tgrs/ShiHHCHD22} mapped the generated Spectral–Spatial features from the image space to the latent space, thereby generating a coupling component to regularize the generated samples.
-Although the research results of GAN are applied to the SISR task, GAN is based on data-driven, which leads to fundamental limitations of GAN in reconstructing high-frequency information features of unknown images in the testing phase.
-Therefore, Liu et al. \cite{9815113} seamlessly integrated the advantages of CNN-based methods into GAN-based methods based on the fact that CNN-based methods have advantages in adaptive aspects, thus using the detailed features captured by CNNs as prior knowledge to help GANs generate more realistic details.
-The above methods reconstruct HR images with fewer artifacts and more realistic perceptions.
-Still, they are prone to model collapse.
-They cannot effectively solve the problems of "one-to-many" uncertainty and the inability to determine the distribution of true samples in the hidden space.
+GANs utilize generators and discriminators to calculate content and discrimination losses, striving to align the data distribution of the generated images as closely as possible with those of real images.
+For instance, Wang et al. \cite{DBLP:conf/eccv/WangYWGLDQL18} discovered that if the goal of perceptual loss is to minimize the error in pixel space rather than in feature space, the generated HR images tend to output overly smoothed results, thereby lacking sufficient high-frequency details.
+In response, they proposed an enhanced super-resolution GAN (SRGAN), which uses activated features to improve perceptual loss, thereby providing a stronger supervisory signal for luminance consistency and texture restoration.
+However, SRGAN has limited capabilities in reconstructing spectral space invariance, which may lead to spectral distortions in the generated HR images, particularly when the image magnification factor is high.
+Therefore, Shi et al. \cite{DBLP:journals/tgrs/ShiHHCHD22} mapped the generated spectral features from the image space to the latent space, generating a coupled component to regularize the generated samples.
+Chan et al. \cite{DBLP:conf/cvpr/ChanWXGL21} designed the Generative LatEnt bANk (GLEAN) model, which significantly reduces the need for costly image-specific optimizations during runtime by directly utilizing a pre-trained GAN and generating magnified images through forward propagation.

+Although research advancements in GANs have contributed significantly to the study of SISR tasks, these networks face challenges owing to their data-driven nature.
+Specifically, they struggle to reconstruct genuine high-frequency information, particularly when dealing with unknown images during testing.
+Recognizing this limitation, Liu et al. \cite{9815113} integrated the strengths of regression-based methods into GANs owing to their superior adaptability.
+They applied detailed features captured by convolutional neural networks as prior knowledge to aid GANs in generating more realistic details.

+The aforementioned methods produce HR images with fewer artifacts and more realistic perception.
+However, these methods tend to suffer from model collapse, resulting in ineffective handling of "one-to-many" uncertainties and difficulty in determining the distribution of real samples in the latent space.